 After a day in the city, head outside of Cluj to explore some gorgeous sites, like the Cojocna Baths.
 Found in the summer resort town of Cojocna, find two lakes here (the Cojocna Salt Lakes) that are salty enough that you just float on the surface of the water, instead of sinking when you jump in.
 Plan on hanging out on the sandy beaches to play volleyball, badminton or to build a sandcastle or two after your soak.
 Here's some info on the baths along with some pictures.

 Cojocna is 25 kilometers away from Cluj-Napoca and is easy to reach via bus (tickets are less than 2 Euro) and depart every day, usually in the morning, afternoon and evening.
 Just head to the city's bus station and get tickets for Cojocna, or hire a taxi to take you up there.

-Entry tickets to the baths are 10 RON, with no student discount.
+Entry tickets to the baths are 10 RON, without a no student discount (so if you have a student ID, you may be able to save a little RON).
 They are open from 7:00 AM to 7:00 PM.

 Hike To A Flooded Village

 Another site to see is Tarnita Lake, just about 20-30 minutes away from downtown Cluj-Napoca.
 The whole area is gorgeous, made up of four dams that were meant to produce electricity for the nearby city during communist times.
 But now, you can visit for some boat rides, a swim in the water or the chance to even see the flooded village: On the bottom of Lake Belish, there used to be a village there, that is now completely submerged.
 Rumors have it that you can see the top of the church’s steeple during summers where the lake’s water levels are low.

 The best thing to do is get a bus to nearby Gilau (here's a bus schedule) then get a taxi up to the specific lake.
 There are a few lakes in this area for you to explore.

 Our Go To Day Trips